 Your posts and comments are encouraged.
 Whether bull or bear, they will be appreciated.
 Swing trading means trading in both directions.

 Absolutely no foul language, or faux foul language and related acronyms, of any kind.
-We do not do politics (except strictly market related) or food fights.
+We do not do politics (except strictly market related) or food fights or flaming.

 H1 Motto: In Utraque Fortuna Paratus

 “Millionaires don't use Astrology, billionaires do.” - J.P.
 Morgan

 The cosmic emphasis upon Jupiter and Neptune last week was a preview of what to expect for most of 2019, when Jupiter will make its waning square to Neptune three times, starting in mid-January.